mdvasilyev/Cafe-tg-bot/README.md

 ---

-# <center> Telegram Bot for Canteen D. Mendeleev University of Chemical Technology of Russia </center>
+# <center> Telegram Bot for Canteen in D. Mendeleev University of Chemical Technology of Russia </center>

 ---

-In this project I create telegram chat bot that can help students make orders in canteen.
+In this project I create telegram chatbot that can help students make orders in canteen.